My Top 10 Tips For Writing a Book Worth Reading

 Nothing will matter if you don’t finish.
 This is where working with a book coach pays huge dividends.
 We give you accountability, feedback and support while you write so that you don’t go off the rails, don’t give into doubt, don’t get overwhelmed, and don’t stop doing the work.
 Here is my client Lisa Cron talking about working with a book coach ➤

-Here is a six-part series: What Does a Book Coach Do? ➤ Click on the link at the bottom of the post to go to the next entry in the series.
+Here is a six-part series: What Does a Book Coach Do? ➤ Click on the link at the top of the post to go to the whole series.

 If you are inspired to work with a book coach on your novel, memoir or nonfiction book, check out our Manuscript Accelerator $$$ ➤ program at Author Accelerator.

 One of the biggest mistakes writers make is they rush to market.
 They think a rough draft is ready for prime time.
 It’s not.
 Revision is where a book goes from good to great.
-How to Edit Your Own Work.
-Linked document coming soon ➤ ➤
+This 30-page guide gives you an overview of what to look for as you revise your own work.
+How to Edit Your Own Work ➤

-A book coach can help you revise in our Manuscript Accelerator program $$$ ➤
+A book coach can guide you thought a revise and keep you on track.
+Check out our Manuscript Accelerator program $$$ ➤

 For a more in-depth discussion of the pros and cons, you might consider our course on Navigating the Path to Publication $ ➤

-If you are going to try for an agent, consider these resourcs::
+If you are going to try for an agent, consider these resources:

-How to Write a Query Letter PDF ➤
+How to Write a Query Letter course $ ➤ A step by step guide

-The Pitch Track course for fiction $ ➤Learn all the key steps for pitching with confidence.
+The Pitch Track course for fiction (coming soon!) $ ➤ Learn all the key steps for pitching with confidence.

 More Writing Resources